smsajjadzaidi/AI-Tutor/README.md

 1. **User Input**: Users enter a question in the Streamlit app's input field.
 2. **Classification**: The SVM model classifies the question into one of three categories: factual, conceptual, or other.
-3. **GPT-4 Response**: Based on the question type, a prompt is created and passed to GPT-4, which generates the appropriate response.
+3. **Groq Response**: Based on the question type, a prompt is created and passed to Groq API, which generates the appropriate response.
-4. **Answer Display**: The app displays the classified category and the GPT-4 response on the screen.
+4. **Answer Display**: The app displays the classified category and the Groq API response on the screen.

 ---